jalToorey/WWJS_driveStore/README.md

 Modelled after this: [wwebjs-mongo](https://github.com/jtouris/wwebjs-mongo).

 An alternative implementation using `LocalAuth` for authentication.
 I had  issues with `remoteAuth' and `LocalAuth` seems more legacy.
+See the 'driveClient.js' file for a more extended implementation.

 ## Implementation